The Play Rx Circle

 What is the Play Rx Circle?

-The Play Rx Circle is a practice community for adults who understand the value of creativity and play, and want a place to actually live it in practice together.
+The Play Rx Circle is a practice arena for adults who understand the value of creativity and play, and need a place to practice together.

-Instead of an emphasis on producing a trendy product or learning fancy arts skills, the Play Rx Circle routinely participates in creative experimentation with other people in ways that develop playfulness, resiliency, and vitality.
+Instead of producing some trendy product or learning fancy arts skills, the Play Rx Circle routinely participates in creative experimentation with other people in ways that develop playfulness, agency, resiliency, and vitality.

 It's time for a revolution: